-At my children’s school, Teacher Appreciation is a week long event, letting our teachers know how much we love having them teaching our kiddos.
-Coordinated by our PTA, we spoil our teachers with themed days that starts tomorrow.
+At my children’s school, Teacher Appreciation is a week-long event, letting our teachers know how much we love having them teaching our kiddos.
+Coordinated by our PTA, we spoil our teachers with themed days that start tomorrow.
 While I had already notified our parents that they needed to start bringing their items tomorrow, panic set in as I realized I hadn’t started getting together our gifts.
 Time to get started shopping and crafting!

 - Wednesday – Bring a favorite snack for your MVP

 - Thursday – Write a note and tell them why you are their biggest fan.

 - Friday – Bring an item on their wish list.

 Like I was saying, as Room Mom, I have been designated coordinator for one of our classrooms (thank goodness my friend is covering in our other classroom).
 So, I’m in charge of accumulating flowers, snacks, letters, and whatever items the students bring in.
 That got me to thinking since I’ve done this for several years in a row, I should be an expert, right?
 The flowers are easy – a couple of simple vases usually get the job done.
 However, I decided with snacks, I’d get something functional for the classroom once we were finished with our intended purpose.

 The first stop was the Dollar Tree.
 I recalled they had some cute storage bins and colorful baskets, the perfect storage container for snacks, school supplies, and more.
 Next, I noticed a foam flower that had sparkles and butterflies – my daughter’s teacher’s favorite – BUTTERFLIES.
 At home, I created a cute flower with a fun saying to glue to one side of the yellow flower.